 RANZCR receives salary support funding for two FTE trainee positions and one 0.5 FTE supervisory position.

-Visit the Department of Health’s website for further information.
+Visit the Department of Health and Aged Care’s website for further information.